LIMITED TIME OFFER! New SoFi members get $10 in rewards points when you activate credit score monitoring.

 For the length of the credit history, consumers can increase their score by not closing cards.
 The longer someone’s credit history is, the better.

-Applying for new credit cards and loans that require a hard inquiry into a credit report could bring down a score, even if the result is approval.
-However, if a score does go down, it shouldn’t take long for it to go back up.
+Applying for a new credit card and loan that requires a hard inquiry could ding your credit score.
+But rest assured, the drop is temporary.
 It’s multiple hard inquiries on a credit report in a short period that can cause damage.
 Then again, if someone is shopping for a mortgage or auto loan, both FICO and VantageScore account for multiple hard inquiries in a grace period of 14 to 45 days.

 Credit mix refers to credit cards, student loans, auto loans, personal loans, and mortgages.
 By having a mix, consumers show that they can manage all kinds of debt.